 Almost all banks can offer you an auto loan for a private seller purchase.

 If you already know which car you are purchasing and at what price, then you can simply ask your local bank or credit union about their rates and auto loan terms.

-If you do not know which car you will buy, we recommend that you get pre-approved for a private seller auto loan first.
+If you do not know which car you will buy, we recommend that you get pre-approved for a private party auto loan first.

 That way, you will be able to compare loans for the same amount from various lenders and see which one best fits your needs, in terms of interest rates, fees, etc..

 Typically, lenders charge higher interest rates on used car auto loans since their future values are less predictable than new cars.

 By getting pre-approved for a used car loan for a private seller, you can shop freely for vehicles and hold a strong position when negotiating.